mgk-mgk/270420GIT/README.md

 - add: put files into staging
 - commit: commit with a message
 	- commit -m : commit without opening text editor
+- log: look at all cpommit hstory
+	- log --oneline simple on eine
+- diff : look at differences between current state